tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Random forest evaluation results](Images/random-forest-1.png)

 After observing the results, it can be concluded that this model may not be the best one for preventing fraudulent loan applications.
-Explain to students that there are several strategies that may improve this model such as:
+Explain to students that there are several strategies that may improve this model, such as:

-* Reduce the number of features using PCA.
+* Reducing the number of features using principal component analysis (PCA).

-* Create new features based on new data from the problem domain.
+* Creating new features based on new data from the problem domain.

-* Increase the number of estimators.
+* Increasing the number of estimators.

-Finally, explain to students that a byproduct of the Random Forest algorithm is a ranking of feature importance (i.e., which features have the most impact on the decision).
+Finally, explain to students that a byproduct of the random forest algorithm is a ranking of feature importance (i.e., which features have the most impact on the decision).

 * The `RandomForestClassifier` of `sklearn` provides an attribute called `feature_importances_`, where you can see which features were the most significant.